Maximizing your marketing allocation takes a strategic approach that’s focused on results.

 You may find that one channel may work better for certain types of marketing campaigns, while others may perform better during certain times of the year.

-The more time and resources you invest now in establishing a clear set of marketing performance metrics, the more empowered you’ll be to improve your marketing mix.
+The more time and resources you invest now in establishing a clear set of marketing performance metrics.
+From this, the more empowered you’ll be to improve your marketing mix.

 Check out our post on Branding vs Direct Response (DR) in Health Brand Advertising